 Face Coverings are not required for children aged 2 years or less because of the risk of suffocation; and are only recommended, but not ordered, for any child aged 12 years or less.

 Yes.
-Programs providing care or supervision for children of all ages for less than 24 hours are allowed for stable groups of 12 or fewer (“stable” means that the same 12 or fewer children are in the same group each day).
+Programs providing care or supervision for children of all ages for less than 24 hours are allowed for stable groups of 16 or fewer individuals (“stable” means that the same individuals are in the same group each day).

 Children are not required to wear face coverings in order to attend childcare facilities.
 The health officer recommends against facial coverings for children younger than age 2, and it is only recommended (not required) for children age 12 or younger.